Matrix42AG/shim-review/README.md

 All our components are signed with our vendor EV certificate.

 *******************************************************************************
-### Does your SHIM load any loaders that support loading unsigned kernels (e.g. GRUB)?
+### Does your SHIM load any loaders that support loading unsigned kernels (e.g. GRUB2)?
 *******************************************************************************
 No.

 *******************************************************************************
 ### What kernel are you using?
 Which patches does it includes to enforce Secure Boot?
 *******************************************************************************
-Linux kernel 5.5.7, which has the all the required patches to enforce the secure boot.

-We are currently running Kernel version 5.5.7.
-Our intention is to upgrade to the latest kernel version and apply the most recent security patches.
-However, our current priority is to address the issue involving a certificate mismatch under the shim.
-Resolving this problem is crucial for unblocking our clients.

-It's worth noting that we only utilize the Linux kernel to display a login dialog for user authentication, allowing them to proceed to boot into Windows.
-We do not grant shell access or permit any actions that involve modifying kernel modules or similar activities.
+Linux Kernel: 6.6.9. (this is the latest stable release) Includes the latest security patches.

 *******************************************************************************
 ### Add any additional information you think we may need to validate this shim.
 *******************************************************************************
 file: shim.efi
-sha256: 50501d79a8ecc1648ed4418e5a35207feb08b797f4387ab1876e7e29abdc0b51
+sha256: 7409c799415b69dfc6222a844b072f79aa14f5b57f1bea07a442c17d74390b33